nvim-neorg/neorg/README.md

 And just do `:NeorgStart`, and it'll open your last (or only) workspace !

 Changing workspaces is easy, just do `Neorg workspace ...`

-Here are some things we are working on:

-- Fully fledged GTD workflow (with @danymat)
-- Dynamically displaying and interacting with a Table of Contents (with @mrossinek)
-- Better parsing of markup (bold, italic etc.)
-- Overhauled indentation engine

 ## Modules